CA Sandeep Kanoi

 A minimum deposit of Rs.
 500 must be made during one whole financial year.
 The maximum that could be deposited is Rs.
-70,000 in a financial year.
+1,00,000 in a financial year.
 The interest you will earn is currently wef 01.04.2014 is 8.70% per annum (compounded yearly).
-Deposits could be in either one go, or in flexible instalments (in multiples of Rs.
+Deposits could be in either one go, or in flexible installments (in multiples of Rs.
 10).
-You could vary the amount and the number of instalments, as per your convenience, provided you do not exceed 12 instalments in one financial year.
+You could vary the amount and the number of installments, as per your convenience, provided you do not exceed 12 installments in one financial year.
 Failing to deposit the minimum requirement, would lead to your account being discontinued.
 Interest would however continue to accrue.
 You could regularize the account again on paying the prescribed default fee along with subscription arrears.

 6. Continuing PPF after the 15 year period- The PPF account is valid for 15 years.
 The entire balance can be withdrawn on maturity, that is, after 15 years of the close of the financial year in which you opened the account.
-So, if you opened it in FY 2006-07 (this financial year), you will be able to withdraw it 15 years later, starting March 31, 2007 (end of this financial year).
-That means your PPF matures on April 1, 2022.
-It can be extended for a period of five years after that.
-During these five years, you earn the rate of interest and can also make fresh deposits.
 Once your account expires, you can open a new one.
 The only limitation is that you cannot withdraw it until seven years are completed, after which 50% of your deposits can be withdrawn, if needed.